-We've put together this ultimate Fitbit Ionic guide of guides to help you with everything you need to know from fitness tracking to transferring over music.
-We'll also be adding new sections on the best Fitbit apps and watch faces in the near future as well helping you get the most of all the new fitness features on board the Ionic.
+We've put together this ultimate Fitbit Ionic guide of guides to help you with everything you need to know from fitness tracking, the best apps to download to transferring over music.
+We'll also be adding new sections as well helping you get the most of all the new fitness features on board the Ionic.
 For now, here's what we've got for you so far.

 Read this: Choosing the right Fitbit for you

 If we've missed anything, or there's something Ionic-related you have a question about, let us know in the comments section below.